contiv/vpp/docker/development/README.md

 This will overwrite your `contivvpp/vswitch:latest` image tag with your locally built container image.
-After that, you can proceed with `kubectl apply k8s/contiv-vpp.yaml` to deploy the image.
+After that, you can proceed with `kubectl apply -f k8s/contiv-vpp.yaml` to deploy the image.

 ### Using the development container for builds